 Iterative design is the process of learning through completion.
 By building the design rather than documenting the expected process, it’s possible to spend much more time on the actual designing.
 It takes away the red tape and focusses the time on being creative and practical.

-By doing so we’re able to understand the websites design in much more depth discovering problems which no amount of forward planning would have uncovered.
+By doing so we’re able to understand the design of the website in much more depth discovering problems that no amount of forward planning would have uncovered.

 Navigation is fundamental to user experience (UX); users need to be able to work their way around and find everything they need.
 A website should feel familiar to a user, it’s much harder and requires more concentration to learn a new skill than it does to revisit an old one.